MythicalLTD/FeatherWings/docs/server-transfers.md

 ### Operational considerations

 - Source stops the server container before archiving to maintain consistency.
-- Destination verifies checksum after extraction; mismatch aborts the transfer.
+- Destination verifies checksum after extraction when `transfers.perform_checksum_checks` is enabled; mismatch aborts the transfer.
 - Progress is emitted via server events for UI consumption.
 - Only the destination reports success to the Panel; the source reports failure conditions.
 - Ensure the `token` field you pass from the source includes the `Bearer ` prefix so the destination parser accepts it.